Careers in Public Service

 This site lists Washington, DC, metro area positions biweekly in Public Relations, Communications, Government Affairs, Legislation, Public Policy and Print and Broadcast Journalism on Capitol Hill, in non-profits, think tanks, corporations and federal agencies.

-Starting in the summer of 2012, newly streamlined programs will help students and recent graduates get started in the Federal workforce.
+Since 2012, streamlined programs help students and recent graduates get started in the Federal workforce.

 A paid, 2-year, full-time developmental internship for college graduates, the PMF program allows an appointed fellow the opportunity to convert to a regular federal civil service position upon fellowship completion.